Slaters became one of the largest catering companies in the world.

-Spiers and Pond attributed their success to “capital, enterprise [and] experience”.
+The two partners attributed their success to “capital, enterprise [and] experience”.
 Before long, Spiers & Pond held the catering contracts for every major railway line, supplied from a large central depot at Ludgate Hill.
 Spiers & Pond also diversified into the general store business, and established a mail-order catalogue.

 When Pond died in 1881 he was regarded even in America as “probably the greatest caterer in the world”.
-It was estimated that the company could feed 200,000 to 300,000 people every day.
+It was estimated that the enterprise could feed 200,000 to 300,000 people every day.
 Pond’s personal estate was valued at over £215,000.

 Shortly after Pond’s death, Spiers & Pond was incorporated with a capital of £500,000.

-Spiers & Pond had 219 refreshment rooms at railway stations by 1886.
+Spiers & Pond operated 219 refreshment rooms at railway stations by 1886.
 There were 6,000 employees by 1891, including 1,000 women.
-The company had a share capital of £600,000 and catering contracts with 15 railway lines by 1899.
+Spiers & Pond had a share capital of £600,000 and catering contracts with 15 railway lines by 1899.